As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Here is what you’re often purchasing when you buy most gems cheaply at online vendors:

 - Gems that are faulted or flawed in some way

 - Rough or loose gems of poor to mediocre quality

 - Gems that have been misidentified

 Many of the gems sold online as loose gems are far too small and too low in quality to be considered a good investment.

 While these gems might perform beautifully in a piece of homemade jewelry, investors should stick to larger, more rare stones for investment purposes.

 Quality gemstones can be purchased online, but finding them means a lot more skepticism and careful comparison shopping than clicking on the first pretty gemstone photograph that you see and like.

 You may end up with gems you enjoy that way, especially if you’re only interested in them for crafting or casual collecting, but they may have very little real value past what you paid for them.

 TIP: Geodes are one of the most common gemstones that can be found in the US.
-But do they have any value?
 Find out if geodes are valuable rocks in the article below (and you will find you maybe own some fortune at home already):